How to Set Up Resource Alerts

 Apply the Resource Alert to Droplets

-The Select Droplets or Tags section includes a field where you apply the alert policy to specific Droplets or groups of Droplets.
+The Select Droplets or Tags section includes a field where you apply the resource alert to specific Droplets or groups of Droplets.

 Adding Droplets by name allows you to target individual resources unambiguously.
-Adding tags to an alert policy provides flexibility in deciding which Droplets are covered by the policy by adding or removing tags from Droplets.
+Adding tags to a resource alert provides flexibility in deciding which Droplets are covered by the resource alert.

 Note